OCHA-DAP/pa-anticipatory-action/analyses/npl/08_water_level_events.md

 ### Check difference when using additional warning level condition

+To reduce FPs we add the condition that the water level has to be at the warning level N days prior, and check the results for various N

 ```python
 for istation, station in enumerate(STATIONS):
     qs = ['TP', 'FP', 'FN']